OUTI-library rules and regulations

 Loans, renewals, reservations and returns

-- A loan can be renewed, with the exception of short loans, if it has not been reserved by another customer.
-A loan can be renewed a maximum of five (5) times.
+- Loans can be renewed, with the exception of short term loans, if they have not been reserved.
+Loans can be renewed a maximum of 5 times.

 - Customers can reserve items from all OUTI libraries.

-- Reserving an item is free of charge.
+- Reserving is free of charge.
 If you do not pick up your reservation, you must pay a fine.
 The maximum amount of reservations is 50 at a time.

-- Loans, with the exception of overnight loans and objects, can be returned to any of the OUTI libraries free of charge.
+- Loans, with the exception of objects, can be returned to any of the OUTI library free of charge.

 Interlibrary loan service